frankiannelli/serverless-workshop/reference-notes.md

 ### Explain the basics
-- So now we have the serverless.yml which defines our application.
+- So now we have the serverless.yml which defines our application. serverless yaml defines
-- Define one or more functions in the service
+- one or more functions in the service
-- Define the provider the service will be deployed to (and the runtime if provided)
+- the provider the service will be deployed to (and the runtime if provided)
-- Define events that trigger each function to execute (e.g. HTTP requests)
+- events that trigger each function to execute (e.g. HTTP requests)
-- Define a set of resources (e.g. 1 DynamoDB table) required by the functions in this service
+- a set of resources (e.g. 1 DynamoDB table) required by the functions in this service

 - when we deployThe Serverless Framework translates all syntax in serverless.yml to a single AWS CloudFormation template
 - zips the functions

+lets remove the commented out code

 we can see the service name is